ingrid n' oma, personal documentary, december, 16'

 When I left Australia I had just ended a relationship, my father had passed away and there was conflict between myself and many people I loved due to the stories I was writing whilst majoring in non fiction at university.
 I escaped to Canada to start a new life with my partner and didn't really plan on looking back.
 This year I have been thinking of home more than usual, asking myself 'Where do I come from?
 Where are my roots?'
 I had avoided home for so long because I felt the need to forget Australia to integrate into Canada.
 But now I understand how important it is to remember.

-As a photographer, in a world saturated with photoshopped faces and ingenuine emotion I was suddenly uncomfortably aware that I had become stuck in a rat race of chasing the unattainable that has become the photography industry.
+As a photographer, in a world saturated with photoshop and staged emotion I was suddenly uncomfortably aware that I had become stuck in a rat race of chasing the false image that had become the photography industry.
 I had stopped photographing my real life and had become so preoccupied with capturing pretty things and people.
-I decided to fly home to shake some sense into myself, to remember where I came from and to repair relationships, to reconnect to the desert, the heat and my mother tongue.
+I decided to fly home to shake some sense into myself, to remember where I came from, to reconnect to the desert, the heat and my mother tongue.

 This album contains it all - the unimportant and the very important.
 When I go through personal experiences I have to document it, to make the experience a tangible thing.